jcasimir/railsconf_tutorials/source/sessions/factored_mvc.markdown

 * How many SQL queries does it execute?
 * Where does it get called from?
 (HINT: `git grep get_stats_tags`)

 This logic belongs in the model layer.
 We're going to create a ruby class that doesn't inherit from `ActiveRecord::Base`.

-Create a directory inside of `app/models/` named `stats`.
+Create a new directory called `stats` inside of `app/models/`.

+{% terminal %}
+mkdir app/models/stats
+{% endterminal %}

 Then, create a file `app/models/stats/tag_cloud.rb`

+{% terminal %}
+touch app/models/stats/tag_cloud.rb
+{% endterminal %}

+Put the following code in the `tag_cloud.rb` file:

 ```ruby
 class TagCloud